Landscape vs Portrait Orientation: Key Differences

 If you’re new to photography, then you’ll need to understand the term landscape vs portrait orientation.

-So what does this term mean, and how do these two options impact the composition of a photograph?
+So what does portrait and landscape implies, and how do these two options impact the composition of a photograph?

 In this article, I’m going to go in-depth on what the key differences are between landscape and portrait.
 I’ll also talk about which of the two orientations is better and when it’s wise to use each one.

 Further to this, I’ll give you some simple tips and tricks for using your camera or smartphone when shooting in portrait vs landscape.

 Above all else, the purpose of this guide is to equip you with the skills and knowledge you need to take your photography to the next level.
 So let’s jump in.

 The terms portrait and landscape are used in printing to decide the orientation and have existed in photography since it began.
 What’s more, they’re also used when it comes to printing photos or even just using your household printer to print a document.